eloebel/glacier-front-extraction/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-We provide a containerized implementation of the presented processing system.
-The software automatically extracts calving front positions from Landsat-8 or Landsat-9 Level-1 data archives for glacier used within this study or at user-defined coordinates.
-This enables the analysis of glaciers that are outside our reference dataset or beyond the temporal frame of our study.
-Model is traines with Greenland data and tested for unseen satellite scenes in Greenland, Antarctic peninsular, Svalbard and Patagonia.
+This software automatically delineates calving front positions from Landsat-8 and Landsat-9 Level-1 data archives.
+It processes multispectral imagery using a specialized neural network.
+In particular, it uses a convolutional neural network of the U-Net architecture to semantically segment imagery into a glacier/land and water class.
+The glacier calving front, which is described by the boundary between these two classes, is then extracted by vectorizing and masking the model prediction.
+The figure bellow gives a broad overview of the processing workflow.

 ![workflow_v5](https://user-images.githubusercontent.com/68990782/225638941-61c5c4ca-3319-4894-92aa-f81d853dbf15.png)

+Model is trained using manually delineated calving front position from 19 Greenland glaciers.
+We evaluated the performance of this model using three independent test datasets, including glaciers in Svalbard, at the Antarctic Peninsula and in Patagonia.
+The quality of the automatically extracted calving fronts is comparable to that of manually delineated calving fronts.
+The processing system as well as its validation is comprehensivly describes here.

 ## Usage
 We provide three options for using this software.
 We recommend using the containerized implementation via Docker (Option 1) or Singularity (Option 2).
 Also possible to use our source code directly (Option 3).